codereva8/evie-node/README.md

 EVIE – Luxury Skincare Brand (Mock Website)

-EVIE is a fully responsive, front-end + back-end personal project simulating a luxury skincare e-commerce brand.
+EVIE is a responsive, front-end + back-end personal project simulating a luxury skincare e-commerce brand.
 Inspired by modern minimal aesthetics like Rhode and Glow Recipe, this project was built to sharpen my skills in web development, UI/UX, and deployment.

 Live Demo:
 Visit the Live Site – https://evie-node.onrender.com